 North East England Golf Breaks

-North East England Golf Breaks Discover great golf courses, award winning accommodation, attractions and some world renowned events throughout the North East of England, plus that great hospitality that people from this region are famous for!
+North East England Golf Breaks.
+Discover great golf courses, award winning accommodation and some attractions.
+World renowned golf throughout the North East of England.
+Plus that great hospitality that people from this region are famous for!
+See more golf breaks in England here

 Nightlife infoThe Diamond Strip – trendy, suave and expensive.
 With ‘diamond’ denoting its exclusivity; these upmarket and cool bars and clubs attract Newcastle’s VIPs – celebrities, the Geordie Shore crew, footballers and their adoring female fans and it is the place to see and be seen.
 These bars attract a mature crowd and while they’re not exclusively student-free, you wouldn’t get into any of these bars with a pair of Converse trainers and ironic spectacles.